lauren-tsao-DM-GY-6063-2024Fall-B/FinalProject/README.md

 #### Updated Schematic Drawing
 - Please click [here](https://drive.google.com/file/d/1nWtI7il0jHDfFgxtHEY3szEPbMTn_BiJ/view?usp=sharing).
-- Applied this update to the Milestone #2 Google Doc.
+- Applied this update to the Milestone #2 Write-up.

 #### Finite State Machine
 - Please click [here](https://drive.google.com/file/d/1qslxWGsJ-36B4F_gMpMzcs9AWAo9q5zi/view?usp=sharing).
 - This FSM is for the red button (named 'redButton' in the p5.js code) and its logic will apply to the other buttons as well.
-- Has been added to the Milestone #2 Google Doc.
+- Has been added to the Milestone #2 Write-up.

 ### Milestone #2